zimzoum29/libft/README.md

 ![result](<result/Screenshot from 2025-11-21 15-32-13.png>)

-Grade of 125/100 with the bonuses !
+Grade of 125/100 with the bonuses!

 ## Warning